Case Study

 _

-Their business has been running for a while, and there are already some schema differences in existing tenant databases.
-It is impossible for the naked eye to locate all the differeces.
-Most schema comparison tools can only compare between two databases or several tables, which doesn't quite meet the large-scale comparison needs.
+Their business had been running for a while, and there were already some schema differences in existing tenant databases.
+It is impossible to manually locate all the differences.
+Most schema comparison tools can only compare between two databases or several tables, which doesn't meet large-scale comparison needs.
 Bytebase's Sync Schema can compare all databases against a specified baseline database.
 Issues are then generated to quickly eliminate schema differences in existing databases.

 Prevent Future Schema Differences

-Now that legacy issues are resolved, we need to ensure that no new differences are generated in subsequent changes, or, once differences occur, they can be quickly detected and resolved.
-From the perspectives of prevention, warning, and recover, Bytebase has corresponding capabilities.
+Now that legacy issues are resolved, the goal is to ensure that no new differences are generated in subsequent changes, or when differences do occur, they can be quickly detected and resolved.
+From the perspectives of prevention, detection, and recovery, Bytebase has corresponding capabilities.

 Prevention: Better Change Management